 3) You Are a Victim of False Accusations

-In our experience, many child endangerment cases start with a false accusation:
+In our experience, many child endangerment cases start with a false allegation:

-- Sometimes a child will make a false allegation as the result of manipulation (“being coached”) by the other parent, especially during child custody cases.
+- Often a child will make up an accusation as the result of manipulation (“being coached”) by the other parent, especially during child custody cases.

 - Perhaps the child is angry and wants to “get back” at you.
-This often occurs during a divorce or when you have a new partner.
+This frequently occurs during a divorce or when you have a new partner.

-- Or a child’s caretaker might make a false accusation in order to cover up their own abuse.
+- Sometimes a child’s caretaker might make a false accusation in order to cover up their own abuse.

 When you are falsely accused, we review all the evidence that may prove your innocence.
-This includes interviewing everyone who may have witnessed the incident.
-We will also interview other people in your life for evidence that you are a good
+This includes interviewing everyone who may have witnessed the incident or who can vouch for your character.

-Depending on the allegations, we will also pull criminal records, school/employment records, etc. of other potentially responsible people.
-We will also comb through the social media accounts of the child and others who may be involved.
+Depending on the allegations, we may pull criminal records, school/employment records, etc. of other potentially responsible people.
+We also comb through the social media accounts of the child and others who may be involved.

 In short, our skilled investigators and lawyers turn over every stone to find “exculpatory” evidence.